USS Porterfield: 1944

 Following her shakedown, Porterfield joined Task Force 53 (TF 53), getting underway 12 January 1944 and arriving off the Marshalls on the 31st.
 Porterfields first job was shore bombardment around the Kwajalein Islands, followed by shelling Roi and Namur.

-By 4 February the situation was well in hand and Porterfield left to convoy several cargo and transport ships to Funafuti.
+By 4 February, the situation was well in hand and Porterfield left to convoy several cargo and transport ships to Funafuti.
 Here she joined three merchantmen and another destroyer, Fletcher, en route to Majuro.
 On 20 February Porterfield got underway from Majuro in company with a division of battleships for shore bombardment in the Marshalls.
 The destroyers screened as the battleships’ shelled installations for two days.

 She returned to Pearl Harbor, Porterfield then joined the replenishment group for the fast carrier task force, screening the oilers.
 This duty continued until the end of April, when Porterfield again set course for Pearl Harbor.Porterfield was tasked to screen escort carriers during the Marianas invasion.
 The group sortied from Pearl Harbor 30 June, with Porterfield's group of carriers supplying air cover for the advance.
 The group arrived off Saipan 15 June and enemy air attacks began shortly after.
 Porterfield stayed with the force, rescuing two pilots, before being sent to Eniwetok 1 July for dry-docking.
 After her repairs, the ship reached Saipan again on 11 July and operated with the carrier screen until sent to Guam early in August.

 On 3 August, Porterfield was detached from the carrier group to join the Fast Carrier Task Force (then 5th Fleet's TF 58).
 She rendezvoused with Task Group 58.4 (TG 58.4) east of Guam 6 August and operated with that group during the rest of the Guam campaign, returning to Eniwetok 10 August.

 The group put to sea again on 29 August and launched raids against Palau and Mindanao in support of the landings in the Palaus.
 The ships remained in the general area between the Philippines and the Palaus during September.

 The carrier force left Ulithi on 6 October, with Okinawa and Formosa as their objectives.
 Air raids were heavier this time and Porterfield claiming three aircraft shot down, also rescuing the crew of a torpedo bomber from the carrier Hornet.
-Following the attacks on Okinawa and Formosa, the group was sent to the Philippines, screening for units of the Japanese Fleet.
+Following the attacks on Okinawa and Formosa, the group was sent to the Philippines to search for units of the Japanese Fleet.

-At dawn 25 October carrier aircraft from the formation began their strikes against the Japanese forces, crippling the entire group and sending it back to Japan.
+At dawn 25 October, carrier aircraft from the formation began their strikes against the Japanese forces, crippling the entire group and sending it back to Japan.
 Porterfield was ordered to join four cruisers to finish off any damaged ships.
 The group engaged one Japanese cruiser that sank just as the destroyers pressed a torpedo attack.